MSc in Evidence-Based Health Care

 This programme has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.

-Watch the following video for more information about the Programme and the student experience:
+Watch the following video for more information about the history of the course and the student experience:

 "It was really important to me to find a course which was flexible.
 I can take a week off from my clinical work, come to Oxford and spend the week studying, and the rest of the course is online.
-I feel very supported by the forums and I can stay in touch with my colleagues but at the same time I haven’t had to put my clinical career or the rest of my life on hold to be able to do a Master’s"
+I feel very supported by the forums and I can stay in touch with my colleagues but at the same time I haven’t had to put my clinical career or the rest of my life on hold to be able to do a Master’s."
+Kristina, MSc in Evidence-Based Health Care student from Canada.

 The MSc in Evidence-Based Health Care is a part-time course.
 There are two compulsory modules, four option modules and a dissertation.